‘Reasons to Sing’: Singing, spirituality, and the search for meaning.

 This conference at the University of Birmingham (UK), examines the experience of singing and song and its connection to spirituality and/or meaning making throughout human history.
 Why does singing give life meaning for so many people?
 What is the quality of the relationship between singing and the human spirit (loosely defined)?
 How does it manifest in our behaviours and practices?

 Questions?
-Please contact Katie Bank (k.n.bank@bham.ac.uk) and Rebekah Wallace (r.a.wallace@bham.ac.uk)
+Please contact Ann Evans (a.p.evans@bham.ac.uk)

 Adam De Coster, A Man Singing by Candlelight (1625-1635), oil on canvas, National Gallery of Ireland